 1. Install the

-sudo apt-get install printer-drivers-dymo
+sudo apt-get install printer-driver-dymo

 Alternatively, you can follow the below steps to download and compile manually, but I couldn’t get this to work properly.
 YMMV.